 The next spring trip we took we saw what he meant.
 Everywhere we walked there were large clusters of lush white Shepherd's Purse in bloom.
 We took it as a good sign.

-Now, the last two years, there is Shepherd's Purse growing up through the hard cracks of my driveway.
-We drive over it bu never mow it.
 It is very hardy but short lived.
 It usually does not make it through the summer.
 We pray that this is not fulfilled in the lives of the kids.

 What is the purpose of Shepherd's Purse?
 Our goal is to raise awareness by speaking in colleges, churches and civic groups.
 We also publish a monthly newsletters, maintain a website and Facebook, take teams to the sites and ship supplies.
 Our partners in country work with the kids on a continual basis.
 We support them with prayers, supplies, finances, and teams.
 We are all a team to help the forgotten children.

 How long have you existed?
 In the spring of 2003 I saw a video of Nastya during a mission report from Master Provisions after my son's trip to Ukraine.
 It broke my heart.
 I began emailing ministries in Kherson to find out about her and that is when I discoved there were literally millions of these kids at that time.

 In January of 2004 I made my first trip to Russia to teach in a pastoral training school and it was on Christmas day (January 7th) that I first visited a day center for street kids.
 When I returned from that trip in January I announced (surprising even myself), that I was starting Shepherd's Purse.

 We were adopted into "The Father's Heart" ministry that spring and they fostered our beginning months of growth.

 In the fall of 2004 we actually formed our own independant non-profit status.
 Since that time we have shipped many supplies, built relationship with numerous non-profits in-country, and taken eight trips with teams to see the problem first hand.